ladydatadigger/10-Advanced-Data-Storage/README.md

 Plot the results as a histogram.

 ## Flask API
-Design a Flask API to diplay station data
+Design a Flask API to display station data